How to change WiFi to 2.4 GHz Spectrum? Do easily with 3 ways

 Because different routers have different settings, these steps may differ depending on your model.

-After you change the channel successfully, your router may restart.
+After you change Spectrum router to 2.4 successfully, your router may restart.

 Wait for seconds to get the internet back.